mayankshouche/DSLabFinalProject/index.md

 This section covers our efforts to train the BERT sequence classification model with a larger training text corpus of nearly 150,000 entries.
 Our findings were that training on a larger corpus yielded better classification that the previous section's models on the validation set from the previous section .
 We will detail the steps we tried when fine-tuning with a large dataset.
 We used the same train-test split as mentioned in the previous section, and sampled 150,000 tweets from the training region, and kept the same 15% of test tweets to analyze our results.

-## Fine-tuning BERT Sequence Classification with Frozen BERT weights
+## Fine-tuning BERT Sequence Classification with Frozen BERT Weights

 Our first approach to fine-tune BERT Sequence Classification was to freeze the BERT weights simply because training would take too long if we were to also train the BERT weights.
 We thus tried this approach of only modifying the weights of the the logistic regression classifier on top of BERT to get the following results: